 Leading Sydney CBD and North Shore Sports Podiatrist Explains Why Manual Therapy is the Preferred Alternative Treatment for Bunions

 Why Manual Therapy is the Preferred Alternative Treatment for Bunions

 If your big toe points towards your smaller toes, or you have a bony growth on the side of your big toe, you probably have a condition called Hallux Valgus commonly known as bunions.
 This deviation of the big toe towards the smaller toes causes a bony growth or bunion to form on the side or over the top of the big toe joint.

-Bunions are usually but not always immediately painful and can make wearing shoes difficult and uncomfortable, says leading sports podiatrist and director of Footwork Podiatry in Sydney, Mark Lin.
+Bunions are usually but not always immediately painful and can make wearing shoes difficult and uncomfortable, says leading sports podiatrist and director of The Footwork Clinic in Sydney, Mark Lin.
 “They can also cause embarrassment due to the change in appearance of the sufferer’s feet.”
 Studies show that symptoms often only occur after the condition has progressed to an advanced level.
 Therefore by the time a bunion starts hurting, significant irreversible damage has already occurred.

 Lin’s associate, Wei Lee says “Bunions are generally believed to be caused by wearing shoes that are too narrow or tight, inherited genetic traits or by medical conditions such as rheumatoid arthritis.”
 Lin adds, “Stress on the foot from participating in sports can also be a cause.
 However the primary cause is often due to an underlying biomechanical problem in the feet, resulting in a compensation which results in a bunion being formed.”